cron-eu/docker-typo3-cms/README.md

 TYPO3 CMS | Docker image
 ========================

-This is a Docker-Image for the TYPO3 CMS (legacy) for development, heavily inspired by:
+This is a TYPO3 CMS Docker-Image for development, heavily inspired by:

 https://github.com/million12/docker-typo3-neos